juniorxxue/emacs.d/README.md

 ### Step 4

-Run your emacs and wait for a few seconds until the welcome page shows up
+Run your emacs and wait for a few minutes until the welcome page shows up

 ## Usage